 This includes providing seamless access to additional insights, answers, and content sources together with more augmented search, question-answering capabilities, and connectors for both structured and unstructured data sources.
-We will also have deeper integration with SciBite AI models and SciBite’s CENtree ontology management solution so that customers can leverage our full ecosystem of tools.
+We will also have deeper integration with SciBite’s CENtree ontology management solution so that customers can leverage our full ecosystem of tools.

 SciBite is an award-winning semantic software company offering an ontology-led approach to transforming unstructured content into machine-readable clean data.
 Supporting the top 20 pharma with use cases across life sciences, SciBite empowers customers with a suite of fast, flexible, deployable API technologies, making it a critical component in scientific data-led strategies.